bbazwalt/q-and-a/README.md

 • Tech Stack: Django, Bootstrap, PostgreSQL, Vercel & Railway

 • Implemented Q&A application functionalities such as adding, reading, updating, deleting questions & answers & search functionality along with a personalized My Q&A page.
+Deployed the application on Vercel

+• Integrated external API endpoints such as the Railway PostgreSQL server.
 Incorporated secure user management functionalities such as Login, Signup & Profile Details modification

-• Deployed the application on Vercel & integrated external API endpoints such as the Railway PostgreSQL server

 ## Login Page: